Apple Watch Series 11 Review: Hypertension Alerts, 24-Hour Battery, S10 Chip

 For Fitness Enthusiasts

 The Series 11 is your all-in-one fitness tracker.
-Whether you’re training for a marathon or just aiming to close your rings, the improved accuracy and Fitness+ integration make it a strong companion.
+Whether you’re training for a marathon or just aiming to close your rings, Fitness+ integration, the new Workout Buddy AI coach in watchOS 26, and the longer 24-hour battery (so it can survive a long run plus full-day sleep tracking) make it a strong companion.

 For Health Monitoring

-Features like sleep apnea detection and stress monitoring push it further into the realm of preventive healthcare.
-It’s not a replacement for medical equipment, but it’s an excellent early-warning system.
+Features like sleep apnea notifications, hypertension alerts, and the new sleep score push it further into the realm of preventive healthcare.
+It’s not a replacement for medical equipment, but it’s an excellent early-warning system — Apple itself notes that hypertension notifications won’t catch every case and shouldn’t replace a doctor’s diagnosis.1

 For Everyday Productivity